 **Dorm Room (per semester, no meals) *** $1000.00

 *The college reserves the right to change prices listed but will attempt to inform students well in advance

-**A $50 Room Security deposit and a $25 key deposit is required before a room assignment can be made.
+**A $100 Room and key security deposit is required before a room assignment can be made.